Conference banner

 Dr Winnie Kiiru, Senior Technical Adviser at the Elephant Protection Initiative in Kenya, provided some grim statistics on the impact of the ivory trade on African elephant numbers.
 While the situation for elephants remains grave, she noted significant positive changes in the banning of ivory in many markets, and how other pressures on elephants, including high human population density in a number of their range countries, must now be addressed.

-Our Director Robin Maynard rounded off the presentations session by providing a clear overview of the problem, opportunities, and key solutions: education, family planning, women’s empowerment, poverty alleviation and promoting smaller families.
-He highlighted the current review of the Convention on Biological Diversity and the need to include that kind of positive action to address population in its provisions. here.
+Our Director Robin Maynard rounded off the presentation session by providing a clear overview of the problem, opportunities, and key solutions: education, family planning, women’s empowerment, poverty alleviation and promoting smaller families.
+He highlighted the current review of the Convention on Biological Diversity and the need to include that kind of positive action to address population in its provisions.

 Bella Lack’s moving speech